Trading Pool v2

 Using quadratic formula:

-This uses Clarity's native sqrti function for the square root, providing exact results.
+This uses Clarity's native sqrti function for the square root, providing exact results without iteration.

 Glossary Updates for v2